jimijimi/trekanter_mingw/README.md

 This is the C version of Trekanter, a very simple STL geometry viewer for the WIndows OS.
 This version improves and extend the previously released trekante.rb Ruby version.

+Nov 23, 2015: All necessary files have been uploaded and the program should compile without issues.

-Current GitHub status as of Nov 21, 2015: I am about to finish to upload the code.
+Nov 21, 2015: I am about to finish to upload the code.
 I have been doing cleaning and text format changes.
 It may take a few more days to fully complete that.